BSChuang/ML-WEBH/index.md

 Our approach has some unique aspects.
 Unlike some approaches, we will look at not only the text of the post, but also the text of the comments associated with that post.
 We believe this can increase accuracy in label prediction.

 One risk of the project stems from false positives.
 If this system is used to automatically remove posts, and it removes a true post, then we risk enabling arbitrary censorship.
-Resultantly, we recommend that this system be strictly used with human supervision, i.e the output is used to flag posts, after which a human much manually review.
+Resultantly, we recommend that this system be strictly used with human supervision, i.e the output is used to flag posts, after which a human must manually review.

 We believe this project is achievable within 2 months.
 We don't expect there to be any associated costs, since our methods aren't computationally expensive to implement.